pkp/pkp-docs/admin-guide/en/securing-your-system.md

 **I believe I have found a security vulnerability.
 How can I report it?**

 Please send a detailed description of the vulnerability to our support email: [support@publicknowledgeproject.org](mailto:support@publicknowledgeproject.org).
 We will respond to you as quickly as possible with an evaluation of the vulnerability.
-If it is in fact a vulnerability within OJS, OMP, or OCS (ie. not a hack due to a general server/software misconfiguration, or a vulnerability in another software application, or something dressed up to look like a vulnerability, which believe me we do see on occasion), we will proceed with next steps: identifying and publishing a fix, and then disclosing the issue and fix to the public.
+If it is in fact a vulnerability within OJS, OMP, or OCS (ie. not a hack due to a general server/software misconfiguration, or a vulnerability in another software application, or something dressed up to look like a vulnerability, which we do see on occasion), we will proceed with next steps: identifying and publishing a fix, and then disclosing the issue and fix to the public.

 Another option is to submit an issue (and, if available, a patch in the form of a pull request) via [Github](https://github.com/pkp/pkp-lib).

 **My journal has a ton of spam registrations.
 Is there anything I can do about this?**